Hiring a Tax Professional Versus DIY’ing With TurboTax

 - How can I avoid a surprise tax bill next April?

-- What will be the tax bill if I sell some or all of my company stock?
+- How much will I owe in taxes if I sell some/all of my company stock?

 - If I’m better off itemizing, did I miss deductions?